Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 cat1.eat()   # returns 'Stormy eats'
 cat1.sound() # returns 'Meow'

 cat2.eat()   # returns 'Smokey eats'
 cat2.sound() # returns 'Meow'

 ```

-Now let's add composition.
+4. Now let's add composition.
 Make a new class called `Home`.
-Lots of people have dogs and cats in their homes. `Home` should have a function called `adoptPet` that takes any `Animal` as an input and returns the number of pets that have been adopted thus far.
+Lots of people have dogs and cats in their homes. `Home` should have a function called `adopt pet` that takes any `Animal` as an input and returns the number of pets that have been adopted thus far.
 The new pet should be stored in the `Home` object in an array/list.
-The `Home` object should also have a function called `makeAllSounds`.
+The `Home` object should also have a function called `make all sounds`.
 It should work like this:

 ```
 // Java